Zhangliubin/commandParser-1.1/docs/en/usage/ui/globalparameter.md

-# Set Global Parameters
+# Set Global Property

-Set parser's global parameters in `Command Rules & Global Parameter` tab.
-Global parameter includes the followings:
+Set the global properties for CommandParser in `Command Rules & Global Parameter` tab.
+Global properties include followings options:

 - **Program Name**

-- **Usage Style:** Format of automatic document.
-Double click can edit format, choose "..." will create new document format.
+- **Usage Style:** The format of automatic document.
+Double click the check box may help to edit format, and choose "..." will help to create a new document format.

-- **Offset:** offset of input parameters.
+- **Offset:** offset of input commands.

-  - Skip the first `offset` parameters of the input parameters.
+  - Skip the first `offset` commands of the input commands.

   - ```
-    # when offset = 3, the following commmands will skip the first three parameter and parse "--level 5 -t 4 -o ~/test.gz"
+    # when offset = 3, the following commands will skip the first three parameter and parse "--level 5 -t 4 -o ~/test.gz"
     bgzip compress <file> --level 5 -t 4 -o ~/test.gz
     ```

-- **Max Matched Items:** the maximum number of matched command items.
+- **Max Matched Items:** Set the maximum number of matched command items, 0 and -1 indicates no limitation.

-  - Set the maximum number of matched command items (default value: `-1`).
-When the maximum number of input and matched command items is reached, the subsequent parameters are no longer parsed, but the parameter value of the last matched command item.
+  - When reaching the maximum number of command items, the subsequent commands are no longer parsed, and will be regarded as the parameter value of the last matched command item.

   - ```
-    # when maxMatchedItems = 1, the following commmands only matched "bgzip" and following parameters, "compress <file> decompress <file>",  will be the value of "bgzip"
+    # when maxMatchedItems = 1, the following commmands only matched "bgzip" and following parameters, "compress <file> decompress <file>",  will be regarded as the value of "bgzip"
     bgzip compress <file> decompress <file>
     ```

-- **AutoHelp:** When no parameter is passed in, add default parameter "help" automatically.
+- **AutoHelp:** When no parameter is passed in, add "help" parameter automatically.

-- **@Syntax:** Whether identify `@` as symbol of getting address (file content the address corresponding is as input parameter).
+- **@Syntax:** `@` Grammar switch

+  - Under `@` grammar, the parameter will be replaced by file content if“@file”exist.

+  - ```
+    # If the file content is:  compress <file> --level 5 -t 4, the following two commands will have the same results.
+    bgzip @file -o ~/test.gz
+    bgzip compress <file> --level 5 -t 4 -o ~/test.gz
+    ```

 - **Debug:** Debug model switch.
-The command items tagged with "Debug" will only can be shown and used in debug mode.
+The command items tagged with "Debug" will only be shown and used in debug mode.

 ![globalparameter-set](../../../image/globalparameter-set.png)

 # Setting the format of automated documents

-On the `Command Rules & Global Parameter` tab, double click the `Usage Style` check box or drop down to select `...` , open the document format editor.
-The format editor is used to control the automated document format in the `Usage` tab (as shown on the left), where you can also copy and search (Ctrl + F).
+On the `Command Rules & Global Parameter` tab, double click the `Usage Style` check box or drop down to select `...` , and open the editor for document format.
+The format editor is used to control the automated document format in the `Usage` tab (as shown on the left), where users can implement copy and search (Ctrl + F).

 ![globalparameter-usage](../../../image/globalparameter-usage.png)